fragonib/elixir-hackerrank/README.md

 # elixir-hackerrank

-Practice exercises from HackerRank in elexir language
+Practice exercises from HackerRank in elixir language